 Over the past few decades, we’ve taken major steps forward when it comes to acknowledging the damage that mental health issues have on society and expanding access to quality treatment.
 With an increase in awareness, there will naturally be an increase in treatment options.
-In this piece, we’re going to be discussing one that has become more popular recently and has had positive feedback as treatment for a variety of different mental health conditions: outdoor therapy.
+In this piece, we’re going to be discussing one that has become more popular recently and has had positive feedback as a treatment for a variety of different mental health conditions: outdoor therapy.

 It’s known by several names — beach therapy, wilderness therapy, adventure-based therapy and others — and it has a real, scientific foundation that may explain its effectiveness.
 So, what is outdoor therapy and why is it gaining popularity for its application in mental health treatment?

 Moving Treatment into Nature: Mental Health Outdoor Therapy

 Outdoor therapy has a broad definition.
 Anything that moves away from the conventional office setting of one-on-one mental health counseling and takes it into natural surroundings can be considered outdoor therapy.

 As we learn more and more about how to treat mental health disorders like depression, anxiety and PTSD, we’re developing proven, evidence-based methods of treating it.
 Most of the treatment best practices involve one-on-one psychotherapy, or “talk therapy,” where experienced counselors get a chance to guide patients through their own thoughts and decision-making processes in order to help them change their ways of thinking.
 There’s also the onset of new, more effective drugs that have been successful in helping people recover from depression, bipolar disorder and a range of other conditions.